Last updated March 25th, 2023

 This post contains affiliate links, meaning if you make a purchase through my links I earn a small commission, at no extra cost to you!

 One of the biggest questions I got when I told friends and family that I was traveling to Puerto Vallarta, Mexico, was this “Is Puerto Vallarta safe to travel to?”.
 I can understand the apprehension some of those in my life may have, especially with my being a woman.
 When you just listen to the news, it can seem as if all of Mexico is being run by the cartel, guns blazing.
 But I’m here to tell you the truth- just because the news says somewhere is unsafe, doesn’t give us the right to generalize the entire country.
 Also, Mexico is huge, you simply cannot lump the whole country in together.

 Puerto Vallarta is very different than Mexico as a whole.
 For starts, it is a tourist city, meaning it isn’t what you can call authentic Mexico.
 This is the Mexico that caters to tourists having a relaxing vacation.
 With that being said, let’s talking about wither or not Puerto Vallarta is safe to travel to, but especially as a woman.

 Is Puerto Vallarta Safe To Travel To As A Woman?

 Why travel to Puerto Vallarta?

-Over 5 million people visited Puerto Vallarta in 2019, myself being one of them, and that many people can’t be wrong.
-This is a magical place.
+Over 5 million people visited Puerto Vallarta in 2019, myself being one of them, and in 2022 over 6 million visited.
+That many people can’t be wrong, this is a magical place.

-Known for the incredible marine life, malecon, Bay of Banderas, all inclusive hotels, wild nightlife, and for being one of the most gay friendly cities in the world, you would be remiss to skip out on a visit to PV.
+Known for the incredible marine life, Malecon, Bay of Banderas, all inclusive hotels, wild nightlife, and for being one of the most gay friendly cities in the world, you would be remiss to skip out on a visit to Puerto Vallarta.

 Other reasons to visit?
 The snorkeling is stunning.
 Not only will you see lots of marine wildlife, you may even see rays or turtles.